thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 Similarly, we can give each of `f` and `g` to `fmap` separately to produce
-functions which can add 2 or multiply 3 to a `Maybe Int` and produce another
+functions that can add 2 or multiply 3 to a `Maybe Int` and produce another
 `Maybe Int`.
 The resulting functions can also be composed with `(.)` to produce
 a new function, `fh`: